Psychology, Applied (Bachelor of Arts)

-During your third and forth years, you will focus on at least one 15- or18-credit concentration in one of six areas where psychology is typically applied in the workplace:
+During your third and fourth years, you will focus on at least one 15- or 18-credit concentration in one of six areas where psychology is typically applied in the workplace:

 For details on the concentrations, see the program requirements tab.

 Surveys show that 75 percent of our Psychology degree graduates are working in the field after graduation.
 (Source: B.C.
 Student Outcomes).